 My Mum and I have been on a wonderful journey into the past.
 However, there is a considerable amount of research focusing on the unreliability of our memories.

-The same can happen to our memories.
-There are countless reasons why tiny mistakes or embellishments might happen each time we recall past events, ranging from what we believe is true or wish were true, to what someone else told us about the past event, or what we want that person to think.
-And whenever these flaws happen, they can have long-term effects on how we’ll recall that memory in the future.
+There are many reasons why tiny mistakes can happen each time we recall past events, ranging from what we believe is true or wish were true, to what someone else told us about the past event.
+Whenever these mistakes happen, they can have long-term effects on how we’ll recall that memory in the future.

 Our memories can change spontaneously over time, as a product of how, when, and why we access them.
 In fact, sometimes simply the act of rehearsing a memory can be exactly what makes it susceptible to change.
 This is known as “retrieval-enhanced suggestibility”.

 Robert Nash, senior lecturer at Aston University comments: